Demonthos/IronOxide/README.md

 # IronOxide

 This is a game engine for rust in rust.
-I'm building it as a learning experience to try and better understand rust and what goes into a game engine.
+I'm building it as a learning experience to try and better understand rust and what goes into making a game engine.

 Goals:
   1) extendable